-Notes to the financial statements
+Notes to the financial statements For the year ended 30 June 2022

-24 Transactions with related parties(a) Subsidiaries
+23 Transactions with related parties (a) Subsidiaries

 The group consists of Lockhart River Aboriginal Shire Council and Lockhart River Aerodrome Company Pty Ltd being its only subsidiary.
 This forms the consolidated entity (Note 13).